Lead, Blood (Capillary)

 Clean puncture site well with soap and water before collection procedure begins.

 Lavender Pediatric (EDTA).

 Invert specimen 10 times to prevent clot formation.
-Transport 0.5 mL whole blood.
+Transport 0.5 mL whole blood in the original collection tube.
 (Min: 0.3 mL)

 Room temperature.
 Also acceptable: Refrigerated.

 Specimens collected in tubes other than Lavender Pediatric (EDTA).
 Specimens transported in tubes other than trace-element free transport tubes or Lavender Pediatric (EDTA) tubes.
 Heparin anticoagulant.
 Clotted specimens.

 Venous whole blood, refer to Lead, Blood (Venous) 0020098.

 Trace Elements requisition form may be required (ARUP form #32990).

 Effective December 6, 2021

 |0-5 years||Less than or equal to 3.4 µg/dL|